devhousellc/core/DEVELOPER.md

-# Building and Testing ng-bootstrap
+c# Building and Testing ng-bootstrap

 This document describes how to set up your development environment to build and test ng-bootstrap.
 It also explains the basic mechanics of using `git`, `node`, and `npm`.